jeff-hykin/universify/story.md

 console.log(isEven(2)) // true
 ```

-All dependencies will be automatically downloaded, imported, and cached without conflict.
+All dependencies are downloaded, imported, and cached automatically.

 <!--
 If the code is not availble on NPM, no problem.
 The guys at Esm.sh have found a way to dynamically purify your dirty Nodejs code directly from Github.